 Red tuna filet served with a curry sauce, Babone fish tagine, lamb stew with grilled vegetable.... a festival of colours, flavours and aromas...the sweetest part, strawberry delicacy and almond ice cream, roasted pineapple with honey and thyme, lemongrass sherbet, to name just a few.

-Each evening Le Momo's welcomes its guests in a thousand and one Arabian night ambiance.
+Each evening Le Cotomili welcomes its guests in a “Thousand and One Arabian nights” ambiance.
 At dinner time, let yourself be carried away by the intimacy of this gourmet restaurant.
 The soft lighting and high blue ceiling will remind you of the sumptuous Riads of Morocco combining warm colours and intricate detail.
 Tables are beautifully set up with bright decoration, the contrast of colours and lighting guaranteeing a romantic atmosphere.

-A fusion of Mediterranean, French and Oriental tradition inviting every guest on a unique journey... 'roasted king prawn' and 'crab soup with coriander' for seafood flavours, 'mezellis', 'lamb tagine' and 'cardamom crème brulee' for time honoured Moroccan delicacies.
+A fusion of Mediterranean, French and Oriental tradition inviting every guest on a unique journey...
+Roasted king prawn and crab soup with coriander for seafood flavours, lamb tagine and cardamom crème brulee for time honoured Moroccan delicacies.

 Asian cuisine lovers can savour the 'beef filet skewers crusted with Szechuan pepper" and "crab meat spring rolls".
 All combined with the gentle breeze of the ocean.....

 There are moments both simple and beautiful.
-Enjoying a cocktail at the bar La Palmeraie is one of them.
-The bar is at the heart of the terrace where the land meets the sea.
-A large room extending out to the lush gardens and pool, comfortable chairs and the sea so alive, so close....
+Enjoying a cocktail at the bar Le Flamboyant is one of them.
+The bar is at the heart of the terrace where the land meets the sea -a large room extending out to the lush gardens and pool, with comfortable chairs and the sea so close....